 Dislocated shoulder exercises (mobility)

 The following guidelines are for information purposes only.
 We recommend seeking professional advice before beginning rehabilitation.
 It is very important to avoid any movement that combines moving the arm upwards, out to the side and rotated back (lateral rotation and abduction) as this is the position a dislocated shoulder is most vulnerable.

-Once the shoulder has started to heal, your therapist may start you doing active assisted exercises.
-This involves you using your good arm to assist the injured arm through the range of movement.
+Once the shoulder has started to heal, your therapist may advise starting active, assisted exercises.
+This involves you using your good arm, or a pole to assist the injured arm through the range of movement.
 Some good examples of this include:

 A strengthening program for an anterior dislocated shoulder can begin as soon as pain allows.
-It is important for the athlete to avoid any movements which abduct and laterally rotate the shoulder in the early stages as this is the position the shoulder is most likely to dislocate again.
-Initially static exercises involving no movement should be done and progressed gradually.
+It is important for the athlete to avoid any movements which raises the arm up above the shoulder and rotated outward to the side (abducted and laterally rotated) in the early stages as this is the position the shoulder is most likely to dislocate again.
+Initially, static exercises involving no movement should be done in the 'inner range' and progressed gradually.

 Isometric shoulder exercises (Play video)